linushstge/number-pool/README.md

     {
         static::creating(function ($invoice) {

-            // your unique incremented number from your number pool is already available before the
+            // your unique incremented number from your number pool is already
-            // transaction has been committed.
+            //available before the transaction has been committed.

             $uniqueNumber = $invoice->number;
         });
     }
 }
 ```

+---
+## FAQ

+### Is this package is compatible with Laravel Horizon?
+Yes, you can use horizon, your own supervisor process monitor or native systemd services.
+By InnoDB's technology the native ROW READ LOCK is guaranteed.

+### Do I need InnoDB engine for all tables?
+No, this package only requires InnoDB for your ```number_pool``` table.

+### Do I need redis?
+No, redis is not required, but preferred for your message queue, especially if your consuming
+the same jobs on multiple workers.

 ---
 ## License